hariharan409/dsa/README.md

-ALGORITHMS AND THE DEFINITIONS
+## ALGORITHMS AND THE DEFINITIONS

-Floyd's Cycle-Finding Algorithm, also known as the Tortoise and Hare Algorithm :
+**Floyds Cycle-Finding Algorithm, also known as the Tortoise and Hare Algorithm :
+**

 It is a two-pointer technique used to detect cycles in a sequence, typically within a linked list.
 The algorithm is efficient, running in O(n) time with O(1) space, making it a popular choice for this kind of problem.

-How Floyd's Cycle-Finding Algorithm Works
+How Floyds Cycle-Finding Algorithm Works Initialization:
-Initialization:

 You have two pointers, commonly called the tortoise (slow pointer) and the hare (fast pointer).
 Both pointers start at the head of the linked list.